fansi-sifan/AgriConnect/README.md

 # About

 - Saves messages into a Supabase db
-- Will generate an interactive story for children where the children can "choose their own adventure"
+- Acts as an agriculture expert that answers questions
 - Has the `/reset` command to start over

 # Telegram Framework

 Can work as a framework for using Telegram bots as an interface for Gen-AI projects

-- Has API calls to Anthropic and Replicate
+- Has API calls to Anthropic
-- Can accept voice messages, as it will transcribe it using whisper
+- Can accept voice messages, as it will transcribe it using OpenAI Whisper